Generalized recursive atom ordering and equivalence to CL-shellability: Generalized recursive atom ordering

-Next we show for $u=\hat{0}$ that any two atoms $a_k,a_l$ of $[\hat{0},y]$ which are not the pair of atoms $a_i,a_{i+1}$ also satisfy condition (ii).
-The pair $a_k,a_l$ meets condition (ii) before the swap, and the swap will not impact the fact that the pair satisfies condition (ii), as one may observe by using the fact that $a_i,a_{i+1}$ are consecutive atoms with respect to $\Gamma $.
-This completes the $u=\hat{0}$ case.

-Next suppose $u\ne \hat{0}$.
-Since $\Gamma $ is a GRAO, it satisfies condition (ii) of a GRAO.
-The swap of the order of two atoms of $[u,\hat{1}]_r$ for $u>\hat{0}$ does not impact the ordering of the atoms of $P$, hence has no impact on whether condition (ii) holds for pairs of atoms of $P$.
-Thus, $P$ will still satisfy condition (ii) after the swap, completing the proof. \end{proof}
+\begin{proof} If $u \ne \hat{0}$, swapping the order of the atoms $a_i$ and $a_{i+1}$ of $[u,\hat{1}]_r$ does not impact the ordering of the atoms of $P$.
+Since condition (ii) held before the swap, condition (ii) therefore also holds after the swap.
+Thus, we may assume $u = \hat{0}$ for the remainder of the proof.